 Whatcom Community College is committed to creating a dynamic learning atmosphere rich with opportunities for freedom of expression and the pursuit of educational growth for students, faculty and staff.
 The College will act swiftly and effectively when hate crimes and bias incidents are reported.
 The College’s responses are governed by the Discrimination and Harassment Policy, Student Rights and Responsibilities Policy (Student Code of Conduct), Civility Policy and the Affirmation of Inclusion, as well as local, state or federal civil rights laws and regulations.

-A bias incident is conduct, speech or expression that is motivated by bias based on the person’s group status but which does not involve criminal behavior that could potentially cause alarm, anger, or fear in others, or that endanger the health, safety, and welfare of a member of the College community, even if presented as a joke.
+A bias incident is conduct, speech or expression that is motivated by bias based on the person’s group status that could potentially cause alarm, anger, or fear in others, or that endanger the health, safety, and welfare of a member of the College community, even if presented as a joke but which does not involve criminal behavior.
 A hate crime is a committed criminal offense which is motivated, in whole or in part, by the offender’s bias(es) against a race, religion, disability, sexual orientation, ethnicity, gender, or gender identity.

 Whatcom Community College is committed to evaluating and assessing each incident in a timely manner and will respond using both an equity and educational lens.